Information about this medicine

 Always be sure you get specific information on the medicine you're taking.
 For a full list of side effects, check the information that came with the medicine you're using.
 If you have questions, talk to your pharmacist or doctor.

-Cautions about testosterone
+Cautions about beta-blockers

-Cautions for testosterone include the following:
+Cautions for beta-blockers include the following:

 Cautions for all medicines

 - Allergic reactions: All medicines can cause a reaction.
 This can sometimes be an emergency.
 Before you take any new medicine, tell the doctor or pharmacist about any past allergic reactions you've had.